Home Find Your Stage Who It's For How It Works About Begin Conversation

 +

 Nothing moves without you.
 Every decision, every client interaction, every operational function runs through the founder personally.
-There are no systems — only habits and heroics.
+There are no systems.
+Only habits and heroics.
 The business cannot survive a week without your direct involvement.
 This is not a hustle problem.
 It is a structural one.

 02